johnlor/myRepository/README.md

 # myRepository
-This is first time I've created a github project
+This is my first time to created a github project